-The electromyography (EMG) is a diagnostic procedure to assess the health of muscles and nerves.
+The electromyography test (EMG) is a diagnostic procedure to assess the health of muscles and nerves.
 Neurons transmit electrical signals that cause muscles to contract.
 An EMG translates these signals into graphs, sounds or numerical values that a specialist interprets.
 An EMG uses tiny devices called electrodes to transmit or detect electrical signals.
 During a needle EMG, a needle electrode is inserted directly into a muscle which records the electrical activity in that muscle.
 A nerve conduction study (NCS) or nerve conduction velocity (NCV) study is another part of an EMG (plea refer to NCS or NCV chapter).
 Both tests may result in some discomfort, but are usually well tolerated.
 EMG testing can provide your doctor with specific information about the extent of nerve and /or muscle injury and may also determine the location of nerve injury and problems with nerve to muscle signal transmission.

 You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.